scipy-lectures/scientific-python-lectures/advanced/scikit-learn/index.rst

 Grid-search
 -----------

-The scikits.learn provides an object that, given data, computes the score during the fit of an estimator on a parameter grid and chooses the parameters to maximize the cross-validation score.
+The scikit-learn provides an object that, given data, computes the score during the fit of an estimator on a parameter grid and chooses the parameters to maximize the cross-validation score.
 This object takes an estimator during the construction and exposes an estimator API::

-    >>> from scikits.learn import svm, grid_search
+    >>> from sklearn import svm, grid_search
     >>> gammas = np.logspace(-6, -1, 10)
     >>> svc = svm.SVC()
     >>> clf = grid_search.GridSearchCV(estimator=svc, param_grid=dict(gamma=gammas),